If you were building your dream house, you wouldn’t start digging the foundation or raising the walls with just your hands.

 SleekNote doesn’t just stop at the pop-ups.
 You can also easily target when and where you want them to appear with their targeting features.
 And you can see what pop-ups are working well with recently-launched A/B testing.

 Inline Opt-In Forms by Bloom can be a real asset to your lead generation efforts.
 Wherever you want to add a pre-designed subscribe form on your website, Bloom can help you do it.

-Need a form on a blog post?
-Maybe on a home page, or an About page?
+Need a form for a blog post?
+Maybe on your homepage or About page?

 Bloom has built-in templates and easy editing to make it happen.

 Gravity Forms is a premier WordPress plugin that makes it easy to build powerful forms on the fly.
-As far as form building apps go, this is one of the most advanced for websites that runs on WordPress.
+As far as form-building apps go, this is one of the most advanced for websites that run on WordPress.
 What we love about it is how easily it works with the ActiveCampaign platform.

 Just a few clicks will let you:

 - Send new contacts acquired from forms directly into ActiveCampaign.

 - Set submissions to trigger different ActiveCampaign functions like automations, tagging, and sending follow-up emails.

 Why even bother with email capture?